grange85/ahfow-www/_posts/2021/2021-01-22-video-dean-and-britta-lockdown-may-2020.md

  - luna
 ---

-So... there I was spending a whole day getting part one of the A Head Full of Wishes review of the year and then I poured a full cup of coffee over my Macbook and ...
+So... there I was spending a whole day getting part one of the A Head Full of Wishes review of the year and then I poured a full cup of coffee over my Macbook and...
 I lost the work, and lost the will to do it all again - I guess that's what the shitshow that was 2020 did for me.

 Anyway when I got to May I found this video that Dean & Britta popped on Facebook in one of their early forays into livestreaming from their living room.